 The first line of defence owns and manages the risks related to business activities.
-It consists of frontline and direct support functions and includes the business units, COO area, CFO area, Group legal, Group HR as well as Group Communications, Brand & Marketing.
+It consists of frontline and direct support functions and includes the business units, Technology & Services, CFO Area and Group HR.
 These units are responsible for identifying and managing risks across national borders, including designing, implementing and operating effective controls.
 The second line of defence provides the risk management framework, performs risk oversight and supports and challenges the first line of defence.
-It consists of Group Risk Management and Group Compliance.
+It consists of Group Risk Management and Group Compliance, which are organised independently of the operational management and can report directly to the Board.
 The second line of defence operates independently of the first line of defence.

-The third line of defence evaluates and improves the effectiveness of risk management, control, and governance processes in relation to the control environments of the first and second lines of defence.
-It is made up of Group Internal Audit (GIA) which is an independent and objective unit headed by the chief audit executive (CAE).
+The third line of defence evaluates the effectiveness of risk management, control, and governance processes in relation to the control environments of the first and second lines of defence.
+It is made up of Group Internal Audit (GIA) which is an independent and objective assurance entity designed to add value and improve Danske Bank Group's operations.
+Its primary role is to support the Board of Directors and the ELT to protect the assets, reputation, and sustainability of the Group.
+GIA is headed by the chief audit executive (CAE).
 GIA reports directly to the Board of Directors.

-The risk taxonomy defines a common set of risk categories and definitions intended to ensure adequate risk identification and ownership across the Group.
-The risk categories cover both financial and non-financial risks.
+The risk taxonomy defines a common set of risk categories and definitions intended to ensure adequate risk identification ownership, and management across the Group.
+The risk categories cover both aggregate, financial, and non-financial risks (including cybersecurity, sustainability and reporting related risks).